mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

-  - Play back from MIDI file
-    - Do I want to use SynthSession for this?
-    - For now, only "play back" to a WAV file
-    - Implement WaveMonoMainMix, AS a MainMix, to capture data
-    - write to wave file

-    Voicemaker.findProg("") - finds "pwm" because it every string "contains" "" and it picks the first shortest name which (alphabetically sorted) happens to be pwm.
+  - Voicemaker.findProg("") - finds "pwm" because it every string "contains" "" and it picks the first shortest name which (alphabetically sorted) happens to be pwm.

-    For some reason, it fails to do so from within PlayMidiFile.java.
+  - Controller 7 - volume
+    - ChannelVoicePool: add Junction channelMix
+    - All voice components (channel and voice context) plug into this instead of main, then it plugs in to main
+    - it combines the controller 7 output (which should always be enabled) with the initial level scale setting, specified in the command line.

   - Provide an API endpoint for morbleu

   - named inputs - translate them into an array brass.yaml is a good example case

-  - Clean up documentation - make sure all the
-    - components are documented
-    - all defined programs are documented
+  - catalog defined programs

-  - 4-pole filter = 2+2, following all inputs (freq, res)

----

   - Balancer
+      - write documentation
+      - What is the meaning of
+        ```amp: 1000000  # here implies: -1000..1000```
+        in test-balancer.yaml?
       - play with test patches
-    - control with lfo(s)
       - control with envelope

-    - write documentation
+- 4-pole filter = 2+2, following all inputs (freq, res)

+- Finish ChannelVoicePool.updateState - it needs to propagate the channel state to the channel-context components

+---

+  - Sample Rate change
+    - Is there an easy way to make the fixed IIR filters compensate
+      for sample rate change?

+    - BiQuad should be getting sampleRate from synth, so it should work.

   - `WaveLookup` constructor: normalize level

-  - for the **waves** parameter, allow a pointer to a harmonic or anharmonic wave generator.
+  - for the **waves** parameter,
+    - allow a pointer to a harmonic or anharmonic wave generator.
     - Inherit the waves from the WG indicated.

  ---

-# Sample Rate Adjust
+### Sample Rate Adjust

 search for DBG0115